-- (8) If predicted sound levels are determined using the methods as outlined in Section 2.5 of Appendix 2, the noise impact assessment must clearly show that the conditions in that section are met. - (9) Predicted sound level and compliance determination: - (a) Identify what the predictedCalculate baseline sound levels and cumulative sound levels will be at the most affected dwellingnoise receptor(s).
-If there are differences between daytime and nighttime operations, both levels must be calculated. - (b) Indicate whether the facility is in compliance with permissible sound level requirements.
-Compare baseline sound levels to permissible sound levels.
-Compare cumulative sound level to permissible sound level to demonstrate compliance of the proposed facility.
+- (8) If predicted sound levels are determined using the methods as outlined in Section 2.5 of Appendix 2, the noise impact assessment must clearly show that the conditions in that section are met. - (9) Predicted sound level and compliance determination: - (a) Identify what the predicted cumulative sound level will be at the most affected dwelling(s).
+If there are differences between daytime and nighttime operations, both levels must be calculated.
+Indicate whether the facility is in compliance with permissible sound level requirements. - (b) If there is a Class A2 or Class C2 adjustment, provide the ambient (wind) sound monitoring survey information outlined in Section 4.6. - (c) Provide the predicted cumulative sound level with and without the Class A2 or Class C2 adjustment. - (10) The noise modelling must include the cumulative effects of adjacent baseline facilities that may have a noise impact on a dwelling within the study area, which include: - (a) existing energy-related facilities - (b) approved energy-related facilities - (c) proposed facilities that have been deemed complete by the Commission under Rule 007 - (11) Non-compliance determination and attenuation measures:

-- (c) If a noise impact assessment is conducted as part of the amendment process for an approved project, describe the incremental changes in sound levels resulting from the project amendment.
-In particular, - Provide a comparison of the predicted noise contribution from the amended project and the predicted noise contribution from the approved project. - Provide a comparison of predicted cumulative sound levels from the amended project and predicted cumulative sound levels from the approved project. - (b)(d) If there is a Class A2 or Class C2 adjustment, provide the ambient (wind) sound monitoring survey information outlined in Section 4.6. - (c) Provide the predicted cumulative sound level with and without the Class A2 or Class C2 adjustment. - (10) The noise modelling must include the cumulative effects of adjacent baseline facilities that may have a noise impact on a dwelling within the study area, which include: - (a) existing energy-related facilities - (b) approved energy-related facilities - (c) proposed facilities that have been deemed complete by the Commission under Rule 007 - (11)(10) Non-compliance determination and attenuation measures: - (a) If the predicted sound level indicates non-compliance with this rule, identify the noise attenuation measures that the applicant or licensee is committing to implement and the timeline to implement measures to attain compliance. - (b) If the predicted sound level indicates non-compliance with this rule and further attenuation measures are not practical, the noise impact assessment must include the reasons why the measures proposed to reduce the impacts are not practical. - (12)(11) Use models that meet accepted protocols and international standards (e.g., ISO 9613, CONCAWE Report No. 4/81). - (13)(12) The predicted sound level for a facility operating intermittently for part of the daytime or nighttime period (e.g., solar project) is based on noise generated for the duration of the operation and must not be an average over the entire daytime or nighttime period.

-- (14)(13) A-weighting measurements typically discount the lower frequencies.
+- (a) If the predicted sound level indicates non-compliance with this rule, identify the noise attenuation measures that the applicant or licensee is committing to implement and the timeline to implement measures to attain compliance. - (b) If the predicted sound level indicates non-compliance with this rule and further attenuation measures are not practical, the noise impact assessment must include the reasons why the measures proposed to reduce the impacts are not practical. - (12) Use models that meet accepted protocols and international standards (e.g., ISO 9613, CONCAWE Report No. 4/81). - (13) The predicted sound level for a facility operating intermittently for part of the daytime or nighttime period (e.g., solar project) is based on noise generated for the duration of the operation and must not be an average over the entire daytime or nighttime period. - (14) A-weighting measurements typically discount the lower frequencies.
 Therefore, when low frequency noise is an issue, the dBA value may not be sufficient to determine if low frequency noise is present.
 Where data is available, the C-weighted sound pressure level (dBC) minus the A-weighted sound pressure level (dBA) is to be calculated to identify the potential for low frequency noise impacts.
 A low frequency noise condition may exist when both: - the time-weighted average dBC dBA value for the measured daytime or nighttime period is equal to or greater than 20 dB - a clear tonal component exists at a frequency between 20 to 250 hertz (Hz) - (a) Due to the complexity of determining low frequency noise, this is a specialized investigation.
 The calculation of dBC-dBA in predictive noise impact assessments is for information purposes only.
-The Commission may consider that further investigation is required when a noise complaint is filed and a post-construction monitoring survey is ordered. - (b) The procedure described in Section 4.5 and Appendix 5 is required only when low frequency noise is identified subsequent to a complaint investigation. - (15)(14) Acoustical practitioner's information:
+The Commission may consider that further investigation is required when a noise complaint is filed and a post-construction monitoring survey is ordered. - (b) The procedure described in Section 4.5 and Appendix 5 is required only when low frequency noise is identified subsequent to a complaint investigation. - (15) Acoustical practitioner's information:

-Provide the name(s) and describe the qualificationsrole(s), directly-related training and experience of the individualperson(s) who prepared performed the noise impact assessment or the noise surveys.
+Provide the name(s) and describe the role(s), directly-related training and experience of the person(s) who prepared the noise impact assessment.